-Earth day is just around the corner and as we all remain at home to do our part for the sake of saving lives, we thought it best to share a reading list to help educate & inspire more conscious decision making when it comes to consumerism and business.
+Earth day is just around the corner and as we all remain at home to do our part for the sake of saving lives, we thought it best to share a reading list to help educate & inspire more Conscious Consumer decision-making when it comes to consumerism and business.

 “Minimalism: Living a Meaningful Life” by Joshua Fields Millburn & Ryan Nicodemus